-An organisation qualifies as a public benefit organisation (PBO) if it carries out certain defined and approved public benefit activities in a non-profit manner substantially in South Africa.
+A public benefit organisation (PBO) must carry out certain public benefit activities in a non-profit manner substantially in South Africa.

-The annual trading income exemption for a PBO is the greater of 5% of total receipts and accruals or R200 000 (2010: R150 000).
+The annual trading income exemption is the greater of 5% of total receipts and accruals or RŽ00 000 (2010 : R150 000).